stefanlazarevic97/stefanlazarevic97/README.md

 - I have a strong background in biomedical engineering.
 My most recent research at the Implantable Biosensing Laboratory focused on blood-flow restriction training, using LabVIEW and MATLAB for data analysis and signal processing.
 - Currently, I'm dedicating time to sharpen my skills in Data Structures and Algorithms, seeking to deepen my understanding of complex problem-solving in both software and healthcare.

 I'm open to full-stack, backend, or frontend engineering roles, as well as biomedical or clinical engineering positions.
-Feelto reach out!
+Feeto reach out!

 ---